rizinorg/book/src/analysis/code_analysis.md

 Usage: ah[lba-]  Analysis Hints
 | ah?                show this help
 | ah? offset         show hint of given offset
-| ah                 list hints in human-readable format
+| ah                 list hints in a human-readable format
 | ah.                list hints in human-readable format from current offset
 | ah-                remove all hints
-| ah- offset [size]  remove hints at given offset
+| ah- offset [size]  remove hints at the given offset
 | ah* offset         list hints in rizin commands format
-| aha ppc @ 0x42     force arch ppc for all addrs >= 0x42 or until the next hint
+| aha ppc @ 0x42     force arch ppc for all address >= 0x42 or until the next hint
-| aha 0 @ 0x84       disable the effect of arch hints for all addrs >= 0x84 or until the next hint
+| aha 0 @ 0x84       disable the effect of arch hints for all address >= 0x84 or until the next hint
-| ahb 16 @ 0x42      force 16bit for all addrs >= 0x42 or until the next hint
+| ahb 16 @ 0x42      force 16bit for all address >= 0x42 or until the next hint
-| ahb 0 @ 0x84       disable the effect of bits hints for all addrs >= 0x84 or until the next hint
+| ahb 0 @ 0x84       disable the effect of bits hints for all address >= 0x84 or until the next hint
 | ahc 0x804804       override call/jump address
 | ahd foo a0,33      replace opcode string
 | ahe 3,eax,+=       set vm analysis string
 | ahf 0x804840       override fallback address for call
-| ahF 0x10           set stackframe size at current offset
+| ahF 0x10           set stackframe size at the current offset
 | ahh 0x804840       highlight this address offset in disasm
 | ahi[?]
 10          define numeric base for immediates (2, 8, 10, 10u, 16, i, p, S, s)
 | ahj                list hints in JSON
 | aho call           change opcode type (see aho?) (deprecated, moved to "ahd")
 | ahp addr           set pointer hint
-| ahr val            set hint for return value of a function
+| ahr val            set hint for the return value of a function
 | ahs 4              set opcode size=4
 | ahS jz             set asm.syntax=jz for this opcode
 | aht [?] <type>     Mark immediate as a type offset (deprecated, moved to "aho")